jfecher/ante-website/content/docs/language.md

     ...
 ```

-Struct types which may contain the aliased type are also conservatively counted as possible aliases since the
-shared reference may be derived from the struct value.
-Additionally, possibly-cyclic types count as aliases to
-themselves.
+Specifically, when a reference with element type `a` is promoted, and a value of type `b` is used while the promoted
+reference is still alive (and this value was in scope before the promoted reference was created), the compiler
+looks for an implementation of `Distinct a b` in scope. `Distinct c d` is an trait that is automatically implemented
+when `d` does not contain `c` anywhere within and `c` does not contain itself.

+This last "`c` does not contain itself" rule is to prevent the promotion of references to cyclic types.
 Otherwise, you could obtain two owned, mutable references to the same value by following the cycle
 back to the original node.

+In practice, this means common types like `ref String` are more difficult to use with other variables while promoted
+since `String`s are likely to be found within these other variables as well.

 Even with these restrictions, the ability to convert `ref` and `mut` to `imm` and `uniq`
-lets us write more functions with fewer requirements on the arguments they are called with (since they would
+enables us write more functions with fewer requirements on the arguments they are called with (since they would
 now accept references which may be mutably aliased, including `shared mut` types).
 Consider the following function:

 ```ante